 48 Therefore, Jesus said to him, “Except you see signs and wonders you never believe!”
 John 4:48 (translated from the NA28 Greek text)

-I lived in the Kansas City area from September 2001 until the first couple of weeks of December 2012.
-In Kansas City is a “church” that calls itself “World Revival Church.”
-It is closely associated with another “church” that was once sued by the corporation ‘International House of Pancakes’ because it used the same logo, i.e. IHOP.
-In any case, the people behind these “churches” advertised heavily on local television during the evening news hour while we lived there.
-The focus of their ads was not to come there to see God glorified or to come and learn about Jesus our Lord and Saviour.
-Nope, it was all about “feelings” and “being blessed” and “experiences.”
+From September 2001 to December 2012 God had us residing in the Kansas City area.
+In that city is a “church” that calls itself “World Revival Church.”
+It is closely associated with another “church” that was sued by the corporation International House of Pancakes because it used the same logo, i.e. IHOP.
+In any case, the people behind these “churches” advertise heavily on the television during the evening news hour.
+The focus of their ads is not to come there to see God glorified or to come and learn about Jesus our Lord and Saviour.
+Nope, it is all about “feelings” and “being blessed” and “experiences.”
 I have written about them before.
 There are some very disturbing videos portraying “signs and wonders” on Youtube about them as well.
 In any case, what they promote is attending their church for the experience, to get something for self, all subjectively.
 Contrast that with our Lord’s own words from John 4:48 (above).
 Continue reading

 by Mike Ratliff

 καὶ τὸν λόγον αὐτοῦ οὐκ ἔχετε ἐν ὑμῖν μένοντα, ὅτι ὃν ἀπέστειλεν ἐκεῖνος, τούτῳ ὑμεῖς οὐ πιστεύετε.
 (John 5:38 NA27)

 “And His Word you do not have abiding in you because He whom He sent, this one you do not believe.” (a personal translation of John 5:38 from the NA27 Greek text)